bioglaze/aether3d/README.md

 This codebase will evolve into the next generation [Aether3D](http://twiren.kapsi.fi/aether3d.html).
 More info: http://bioglaze.blogspot.fi/2014/12/planning-aether3d-rewrite-for-2015.html

 Not expected to be a valuable tool before 1.0 unless for learning purposes.
+Current version: 0.6.5.

 ![Screenshot](/Engine/Assets/sample.jpg)